Home » Blogs »

 Some medications won’t cause any problems when missed here and there.
 Others can cause major issues if doubled to make up for the missed dose.
 It might even be better to skip additional doses until you’re back to a new starting place.

 Make sure you ask your pharmacist to go over your medications with you to ensure you use them correctly.
-The team at PharmaServe is happy to go over all of the details about each and every one of your prescriptions.
+The team at PharmaServe is happy to go over all of the details about every one of your prescriptions.
 We’re even here to answer questions long after you’ve taken your medications home.
 Always ask so we can give you peace of mind.

 4. If You’re OK With Generic Medications

-Another thing your pharmacist can assist with is getting the right medicine for your budget and without causing problems with your insurance company.
+Another thing your pharmacist can assist with is getting the right medicine for your budget without causing problems with your insurance company.
 The reality is that doctors don’t always know what prescriptions cost or which generic medications perform as well as their name-brand counterparts.
 These are the kinds of things your pharmacist loves to discuss.

 We often think that brand-name medications are the best versions of the drug.
 These names are often only used because they market well and are easier to pronounce than the actual drug name.